shalini1473/Walmart-sales-analysis/README.md

 KEY COMPONENTS:

-Data Exploration and Understanding:
+1.Data Exploration and Understanding

 Begin by exploring the structure of the dataset to understand its tables, columns, and relationships.
 Identify key data points such as sales, date, store, product, and customer information.

-Data Cleaning:
+2.Data Cleaning

 Address missing or erroneous data to ensure the accuracy and reliability of the analysis.
 Handle outliers and anomalies that might affect the results.

-Promotion and Discount Analysis:
+3.Promotion and Discount Analysis

 Investigate the impact of promotions and discounts on sales.
 Evaluate the effectiveness of various marketing strategies.

-Profitability Analysis:
+4.Profitability Analysis

 Calculate and analyze profit margins for different products and stores.
 Identify areas for potential cost reduction or revenue enhancement.

-Data Visualization:
+5.Data Visualization

 Create visual representations of key findings using charts, graphs, and dashboards to make the analysis more accessible and understandable.

 Recommendations: